 Light aircraft transfers between lodges are included in our package prices when you are visiting multiple lodges.

-By road – the road network in Botswana that links all the major centres is well maintained and easy to use.
-Roads from the neighbouring countries provide easy access into Botswana with no problems associated with border crossings.
+The road network in Botswana that links all the major centres is well maintained and easy to use.
+Roads from the neighboring countries provide easy access into Botswana with no problems associated with border crossings.

-By makoro – the traditional form of transport in the Delta is the dugout canoe.
-Although the local populace use them for fishing, reed harvesting and short haul transport, you can enjoy a serene sunset ride at Delta lodges that offer such a pass time.
 These boats were originally constructed out of the trunks of certain trees.
 However their 3 year lifespan has a negative impact on a sustainable ecology.
-These days the makoros are manufactured from molded fibre glass to prevent degradation of the indigenous forests.
+These days makoros are manufactured from molded fiber-glass to prevent degradation of the indigenous forests.
 Also, they have a longer service life and require little maintenance.